TESTMECS/starclass/README.md

     - If the prediction is close, the loss is small.
     - If it’s way off, the loss is large.
 ### Methods for Lowering Loss
-Already done is **removing outliers** which focuses the model on learning from typical data.
-Make loss smaller and more stable.
-Help the model train faster and generalize better to unseen data.
+Already done is **removing outliers** which focuses the model on learning from typical data which makes loss smaller and more stable.
+This helps the model train faster and generalize better to unseen data.
 #### Data Preprocessing
  *Remove stopwords/puncuations* - words like `uhh` `umm` or even `the` `in`.
 These words might cause *noise* which could distort the model and lead to inaccurate conclusions.
 The process of *Text Normalization* which also involves correct spelling and removing extra spaces and characters would be useful
  Luckily the previous students left us with some legacy code for the API *AssemblyAI*.
 The following code preprocesses the text for special characters, numbers, symbols and replaces them with spaces.
 The stopword removal function takes a pre-made list of `stopwords.words` and replaces them with spaces.